passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 respect privacy, and that’s what I find disturbing about your story.”

 “Because we don’t have any Force-sensitives.”
 He was looking troubled now.
-“You didn’t get the news like we did, your… entire population of Force-sensitives felt the… the Hush.
+“You didn’t _get the news_ like we did, your… entire population of Force-sensitives _felt_ the… the Hush.
 And to have a government response, and a plan in place for the next time… which you wouldn’t know would happen, right?”

 “The more sensitive ones were getting visions, but we didn’t know whether it was, um.
 Replays.
 Or if it was a warning, or the future, or what.
 So they assumed there would be a possible repeat and planned for that.”

-Iaqa murmured something that sounded like your government sounds much nicer than ours, but Saka wasn’t sure, nor sure about what to say to that, and anyway he was already continuing.
+Iaqa murmured something that sounded like _your government sounds much nicer than ours_, but Saka wasn’t sure, nor sure about what to say to that, and anyway he was already continuing.

 “How many, well, you might not know, but it would be a lot, for the government to prepare like that.
-Unless you have a very small world.”
+Unless you have a _very_ small world.”

 “On my planet, the population, total, is just over one billion.
 The Force-sensitives are a bit less than a tenth of a percent of the population.
 We learn that in school.”

 Iaqa was floored.
-If he wasn’t already sitting on it, he’d have fallen down.
-A million Force-sensitives.
-“Stars” he breathed.
+If he wasn’t already sitting on it, he’d have fallen down. _A million Force-sensitives._ “Stars” he breathed.
 Then something occurred to him.

-“Your planet?
-How many are there on other planets?”
+“_Your_ planet?
+How many are there on _other_ planets?”

 “Well, the total population of the Union is 217 billion 300 million… something.
 It’s been a long time since I was at school.
 And the percentage of